 Our production in Colombia consists primarily of crude oil.
-Sales for the year ended December 31, 2016 were made under a combination of short-term agreements and long term sales agreements as described below.
+Sales for the year ended December 31, 2017 were made under a long term sales agreements as described below.

 Evacuation of the oil produced is structured under two types of sales: wellhead and pipeline.
 For wellhead sales, delivery point is at the loading station at fields.
 For pipeline sales, delivery point is at the uploading station that discharges to the national pipeline network.
 In Colombia, pipelines have minimum quality conditions that restrict access to the system.
 Consequently, and because we are mid to heavy oil producers, our entrance to the pipeline requires the use of diluents which are blended into our crude.
-For the year ended December 31, 2016, we sold approximately 89% of our production directly at the wellhead and approximately 11% to the major oil companies that own capacity in the pipelines.
-Since 2014, access to the pipeline network has improved due to the commencement of the Bicentenario pipeline, which added transportation capacity and opened up additional supply opportunities involving reduced trucking costs.
+For the year ended December 31, 2017, we sold 99% of our operated production directly at the wellhead.